Invariants and K-spectrums of local theta lifts: Introduction

 Finally we construct a series of candidates for unipotent representations.
 Let

-be a sequence of real classical groups such that each pair $(G_n, G_{n+1})$ is an irreducible type I reductive dual pair with the smaller member $G_n$ excluding \eqref{eq:ddagger}.
-Let $\rho_0$ be an irreducible genuine one dimensional representation of $(\fgg_0,\wtK_0)$ such that $\rho_0|_{\fgg_0}$ is trivial.
-By changing $G_1$ if necessary, such character always exists.
-It is clear that $\rho_0$ is attached to the admissible data $(0,0, {\rho_0}|_{(\wtK_0)_\bC})$.
+be a sequence of real classical groups satisfying the following properties: \begin{enumerate}[(i)] \item each pair $(G_n, G_{n+1})$ is an irreducible type I reductive dual pair with $G_n$ being the smaller member excluding the special case \eqref{eq:ddagger}.